-Background: Mohr-Tranebjærg syndrome (MTS) is an X-linked, recessive, syndromic sensorineural hearing loss (HL) characterized by onset of deafness in childhood followed later in adult life by progressive neural degeneration affecting the brain and optic nerves.
-MTS is caused by mutations in the DDP/TIMM8A gene, which encodes for a 97 amino acid polypeptide; this polypeptide is a translocase of the inner mitochondrial membrane.
+Background-Mohr-Tranebjærg syndrome (MTS) is an X-linked, recessive, syndromic, sensorineural hearing loss characterized by onset of deafness in childhood followed later in adult life by progressive neural degeneration affecting the brain and optic nerves.
+MTS is caused by mutations in the DDP/TIMM8A gene which encodes for a 97 amino acid polypeptide; this polypeptide is a translocase of the inner mitochrondrial membrane.

-Objectives: To describe the otologic presentation and temporal bone histopathology in four affected individuals with MTS.
+Objectives-To describe the otologic presentation and temporal bone histopathology in 4 affected individuals with MTS.

-Material and Methods: All four subjects belonged to a large, multigenerational Norwegian family and were known to carry a frame shift mutation in the TIMM8A gene.
+Material and Methods-All 4 subjects belonged to a large, multigeneration, Norwegian family and were known to carry a frame shift mutation in the TIMM8A gene.
 Temporal bones were removed at autopsy and studied by light microscopy.
-Cytocochleograms were constructed for hair cells, stria vascularis, and cochlear neuronal cells.
+Cytocochleograms were constructed for hair cells, stria vascularis and cochlear neuronal cells.
 Vestibular neurons were also counted.

-Results: All four subjects developed progressive HL in early childhood, becoming profoundly deaf by the age of 10 years.
-All four developed language, and at least one subject used amplification in early life.
-Audiometric evaluation in two subjects showed 80- to 100-dB HL by the age of 10 years.
+Results-All 4 subjects developed progressive hearing loss in early childhood, becoming profoundly deaf by the age of 10 years.
+All 4 developed language and at least one subject used amplification in early life.
+Audiometric evaluation in two subjects showed 80-100 dB hearing loss by the age of 10 years.
 The subjects died between the ages of 49 and 67.
-The otopathology was strikingly similar in that all bones examined showed near-total loss of cochlear neuronal cells and severe loss of vestibular neurons.
-When compared with age-matched controls, there was 90% to 95% loss of cochlear neurons and 75% to 85% loss of vestibular neurons.
+The otopathology was strikingly similar, in that all bones examined showed near-total loss of cochlear neuronal cells and severe loss of vestibular neurons.
+When compared to age-matched controls, there was 90 to 95% loss of cochlear neurons and 75 to 85% loss of vestibular neurons.

-Conclusions: We infer that the HL in MTS is likely to be the result of a postnatal and progressive degeneration of cochlear neurons and that MTS constitutes a true
+Conclusions-We infer that the hearing loss in MTS is likely to be the result of a postnatal and progressive degeneration of cochlear neurons, and that MTS constitutes a true auditory neuropathy.
+Our findings have implications for clinical diagnosis of patients with MTS, and management of the hearing loss.